Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * mode 1 : selection of the origin of the trihedron;
   * mode 2 : selection of the axes -- same remarks as for the Trihedron.

-For the presentation of planes and trihedra, the default  unit of length is millimeter, and the default value for the representation of  axes is 100.
-If you modify these dimensions, you must temporarily recover the  object **Drawer**.
-From it, take the *Aspects* in which the values for length  are stored (*PlaneAspect* for the plane, *FirstAxisAspect* for trihedra), and  change these values inside these Aspects.
+For the presentation of planes and trihedra, the default length unit is millimeter and the default value for the representation of axes is 10.
+To modify these dimensions, you must temporarily recover the  object **Drawer**.
+From it, take the *DatumAspect()* and  change the value *FirstAxisLength*.
 Finally, recalculate the  presentation.

 @subsubsection occt_visu_3_5_2 Object